polkadot-js/docs/docs/api/cookbook/tx.md

   });
 ```

-The fee for a batch transaction can be estimated similar to the fee for a single transaction using the exposed `.paymentInfo` helper method that is described earlier, and it is usually less than the sum of the fees for each included transaction, if they would run individually.
+The fee for a batch transaction can be estimated similar to the fee for a single transaction using the exposed `.paymentInfo` helper method that was described earlier, and it is usually less than the sum of the fees for each individual transaction.

 ## How do I take the pending tx pool into account in my nonce?